JCSadeghi/JCSadeghi.github.io/_pages/about.md

 As an undergraduate I read Theoretical Physics at the [University of Manchester](https://www.manchester.ac.uk/).

 ### Research interests
-- Machine Learning
+- Generative AI
+- Interactive Video Generation and World Models
 - Computer Vision
 - Autonomous Vehicles
-- Surrogate Models
-- Uncertainty Quantification

 During my time at the Institute for Risk and Uncertainty I contributed to the development of the open source generalised uncertainty quantification software, [OpenCossan](https://github.com/cossan-working-group/OpenCossan).